Quinnod345/eoschatai/SYSTEM-PERSONA-RESTRICTIONS.md

 ## Overview

-This document outlines the restrictions placed on system personas and the document management system for the EOS Chat AI application.
+This document outlines the restrictions placed on system personas and the document management system for the EOSAI application.

 ## System Persona Restrictions